thatvirtualboy/thatvirtualboy.github.io/_pages/doneapp.md

 By using **Done**, you agree to the following terms, in addition to the [Apple Standard EULA](https://www.apple.com/legal/internet-services/itunes/dev/stdeula/):
 - The app is provided 'as is'
 - The developer reserves the right to add or remove features or capabilities at any time
+- Although not a common occurence, data loss is always a real possibility.
+The developer takes no responsibility in lost data.
+Please backup critical informatiion regularly.

 ---
 <h4 id="privacy">Privacy</h4>